o3de/o3de.org/content/docs/userguide/rendering/shadows-cvars.md

 ---
-description: ' Use console variables (CVARs) in &ALYlong; to configure terrain and cascade shadow maps. '
+description: ' Use console variables (CVARs) in Amazon Lumberyard to configure terrain and cascade shadow maps. '
 title: Using CVARs to Configure Terrain and Cascade Shadow Maps
 ---